the-user-created/Engineering_results/README.md

 You will have to re-run the results.py program if you want to see the marks in the "Current Marks for semester" screen.

-Please let me know if you encounter an error in the program :)

-Ignore the section below if downloading for the first time.

 #### If you are coming from v1.0x follow the steps below:git

 1. Open Terminal (cmd on Windows)